omalleya/parcel-react-start/README.md

 # Barebones `React` Start Kit

 Can be used for package or app creation.
-This project is using `parcel` to bundle and serve
+This project is using `parcel` to bundle and serve js assets.

 View project: